satyamallipudi/qms-trading-bot/docs/GITHUB_ACTIONS_DEPLOYMENT.md

 ### Step 1: Configure Secrets and Variables

-1. For the repo and go to your GitHub repository
+1. Fork the repo and go to your GitHub repository
 2. Navigate to **Settings** → **Secrets and variables** → **Actions**
 3. Add secrets (🔒) and variables (📝) as indicated below